xiangjunn/tp/docs/DeveloperGuide.md

 incorrect arguments in the command.
 Examples of incorrect arguments include `1` or `c/2 1`.

 Step 3: A [HashSet](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/HashSet.html) of type `Index` containing the indexes of contact is created.
-The index of event and the HashSet is passed as arguments to construct an `linkCommand` object. `ELinkCommand` object is then returned to `LogicManager` to be executed.
+The index of event and the HashSet(https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/HashSet.html) is passed as arguments to construct an
+`linkCommand` object. `ELinkCommand` object is then returned to `LogicManager` to be executed.

-Step 4: During the execution of the command, the `ELinkCommand` object links the event at index `1` to each of the contacts through the `Model#linkEventAndContact` method call, by looping through the HashSet containing the indexes of the contacts.
+Step 4: During the execution of the command, the `ELinkCommand` object links the event at index `1` to each of the contacts through the `Model#linkEventAndContact` method call, by looping through the HashSet(https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/HashSet.html) containing the indexes of the contacts.

 Step 5.
 A `CommandResult` containing information about each link status will be displayed to the user.

 <div markdown="span" class="alert alert-primary">
-:bulb: **Tip:** If a user attempts to link an event and contact that were already linked, the command will go through with a `CommandResult` to let user know instead of throwing a `CommandException`.
+:bulb: **Tip:** If a user attempts to link an event and contact that were already linked, the command will succeed with a `CommandResult` to let user know instead of throwing a `CommandException`.
 </div>

-##### Activity Diagram
+#### Activity Diagram

 The following activity diagram summarizes what happens when the `elink` feature is triggered:

 ![ELinkActivityDiagram](images/ELinkActivityDiagram.png)

-##### Design Considerations
+#### Design Considerations
 Aspect: The relationship of the link:

 * Alternative implementation 1: The event has a reference to contacts that are linked to it but not the other way.